tariq-eden/grants-process/Docs/Admin/UnsortedNotes.md

 ## 20201112
 Testing git / GitHub updates

+## 20201119 RAT Meeting
+### Phase one wrap up?
+Stuck.
+Not urgent.
+Need to get the anonymised data from David before we can set up the example NVivo project and related data-extracted examples
+Next steps for known outcome claims? another round for coding?
+Timing/budget - would need to be in the new year.
+Might not be worth it?
+Document the limitation instead and go with what we’ve got.
+### Bushel claims:
+Bushel 8-10 questions for overall paper - Samine has drafted questions which we need to go through and refine response scales etc., Also, questions at level 3 and 4 similar to phase 1 - for replicability plus a question on relevance of level 3 or 4 claim to the overall paper.
+Pilot at AIMOS 2020 (using phase 1 claims from one paper).
+Pick a short paper
+What do we want for text for reasons?
+Separate out text-boxes for ReasonWAgg and use tag-clouds as a filter for what text we analyse for reasonWagg - and for qualitative reasoning.
+Danger with tags that people use them even if they didn’t think about it in their reasoning Credibility question -
+Add triviality questions?
+Or is it included in the general validity?
+Include in the existing questions.
+Reasoning text:
+1 box for generalisability - with multiple y/n questions for specific dimensions.
+1 box for validity - with multiple scales for types of validity
+1 box for credibility  - force response
+Discussion:
+Tech limitations mean that threaded comments easily - need to decide if we want that.
+Asynch discussion
+Needs a longer window of time (toggle the close-claim function). workshort May/June (alongside SIPS) Nov/Dec (alongside AIMOS) + 1. have participants do  a few single-claim assessments prior to doing the bushel claims. have an expert in groups as a draw-card
+### Quick check in on RAT tasks - see Monday.

 ## 20201028
 ICR 0.60 - nine out of the 25 reasonWAgg categories reach this
 - Martin to send info to  update the documentation records.